colebrumley/tlspxy/README.md

 Run `make docker` to build a Docker image.

-Note that building on a non-linux OS will produce a broken Docker container since the Makefile does not implement cross-compilation.

-To build a binary, run `make deps && make build`.

-To install, run `make deps && make install`.
-The binary will be placed at `/usr/local/sbin/tlspxy`.

 ## Run
 `tlspxy` was meant for running in a Docker container, so several of the environment variables have generic names that could conflict with other applications.
 The binary itself is happy anywhere golang is, including non-glibc distros like Alpine linux.